A Graduate Education Program at DESY in Cooperation with Universität Hamburg

 In the study programme, doctoral students acquire:

 Doctoral students who successfully complete the study programme of the PIER Helmholtz Graduate School receive a certificate and a transcript of records.
-The effort of the study programme is calculated on the basis of semester hours according to the requirements of Universität Hamburg.
-The previous, credit point-based calculation was replaced by a semester hour-based calculation in 2015.
-The workload is the same.
+The effort of the study programme is calculated on the basis of credit points (CP).

-A successful completion of the study programme requires 17 semester hours: A minimum of 14 semester hours in the area of professional skills (categories A and B) and 3 semester hours in the area of key skills (category C):
+A successful completion of the study programme requires 17 credit points: A minimum of 14 CP in the area of professional skills (categories A and B) and 3 CP in the area of key skills (category C):

-A) Project-related group seminars and workshops in the main research field: 6 semester hours
+A) Project-related group seminars and workshops in the main research field: 6 CP

-B) Professional qualification in the PIER research fields: 8 semester hours
+B) Professional qualification in the PIER research fields: 8 CP

 Various interdisciplinary events in the PIER research fields provide participants with the basis for lively scientific discourse.
 The spectrum of events ranges from cross-curricular doctoral seminars that the participants organise themselves to interdisciplinary lecture weeks.